 The results have been positive so far.

-Smith played in the two regional derbies last month and scored a try in the shock win at Edinburgh on the opening day of the new season last weekend to celebrate the birth of his first son, Alby.
+Smith played in the two regional derbies last month, with markets offered on the game by Betway, and scored a try in the shock win at Edinburgh on the opening day of the new season last weekend to celebrate the birth of his first son, Alby.

-His new look, and current form, has hit home with Pivac and the other Welsh coaches because he found himself named alongside Rhys Carre (133 kgs) and Wyn Jones (114 kgs) among the three loosehead props in the squad for the six games internationals over the next eight weeks.
+His new look, and current form, has hit home with Pivac and the other Welsh coaches because he found himself named alongside Rhys Carre (133 kgs) and Wyn Jones (114 kgs) among the three loosehead props in the squad for the six games internationals over the next eight weeks, with odds on all the internationals avaiable at Betway.

 “I feel I am in a good place physically and mentally and I’m just raring to go for the rest of the season.
 I bulked up to 116kg and I was a bit nervous coming into pre-season testing, but I passed everything okay,” said Smith.